 6. Pressures.

-The Gas delivered by Shipper to the Receipt Points hereunder shall be delivered at a pressure sufficient to overcome the operating pressure existing in Gulf Coast's facilities from time to time; provided, however, in no event shall such pressures ever exceed the Maximum Allowable Operating Pressure ("MAOP").
+The Gas delivered by Shipper to the Receipt Points hereunder shall be delivered at a pressure sufficient to overcome the operating pressure existing in Gulf Coast's facilities from time to time; provided, however, in no event shall such pressures ever exceed the MAOP of Gulf Coast's facilities.
 The Gas delivered by Gulf Coast to the Delivery Points shall be delivered at pressures sufficient to effectuate delivery into Shipper's facilities from time to time; provided, however, in no event shall such pressures ever exceed the MAOP of Shipper's facilities.

 7. Quality.